India Standard Time is 8 hours ahead of Newfoundland Daylight Time

 Principal Cities: The largest city in the NST timezone is St Johns from Canada with population about 99,182 people.
 Other major cities in the area are Mount Pearl, Corner Brook, Conception Bay South

-Daylight Saving: This is a standard timezone, however during summer some places switch clocks for one hour forward when daylight saving comes into effect and observe Newfoundland Daylight Time (NDT).
+Daylight Saving: This is a standard timezone, however during summer some places adjust time for one hour forward for daylight saving and observe Newfoundland Daylight Time (NDT).

 French: HNT - Heure Normale de Terre-Neuve